lawndoc/jaws/jawsVM/README.md

 **Number**

 A binary number pushed onto the stack is either 32 bits (int) or 8 bits (char).
 At runtime, the type of data pushed onto the stack depends on the size of the parameter.
-Type checking is done at upon I/O Action, where the data involved is explicitly declared by the language.
+Type checking is done upon I/O Action, where the data involved is explicitly declared by the language.

 **Label**